tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 }
 ```

-* Let's say we owned an Arcade; we're going to have customers exchange Ether for tokens that can be spent to play games, redeem prizes, etc., at the Arcade.
+* Let's say we owned an arcade.
+We're going to have customers exchange ether for tokens that can be spent to play games, redeem prizes, etc., at the arcade.

 First, define a few variables to get the contract started: